17 energy saving tips to save money on bills

 Products receive a ranking from A++ all the way down to G. It's worth bearing in mind the money you could save on bills by going further up the alphabet.

 While an A++ piece of kit is likely to cost more, it'll save you a lot of money in energy bills later on down the line.
-For example, did you know that switching a 100-watt incandescent bulb to an LED could save you up to £13 per bulb per year?
+For example, did you know that switching a 50-watt halogen bulb to an LED could save you £4 per bulb per year?

 As for leaving things on standby, you could invest in an energy-saving plug.
 These save you the hassle of switching things off at the wall by automatically doing it for you when it's safe to do so.
 Then, when you turn the device back on, just press the power button on the remote as normal.

-That said, if you (and your flatmates, if you're comfortable washing your clothes with theirs) have enough whites to make up a full load, feel free to do that.
-But again, wash at 30°C. Nowadays, detergents work just as well at lower temperatures.
+If you (and your flatmates, if you're comfortable washing your clothes with theirs) have enough whites to make up a full load you can still wash this at 30°C. Nowadays, detergents work just as well at lower temperatures.

 You can also avoid using the tumble drier.
 They cost a lot to run.
 Instead, a simple airer will dry your things just as well, and there's no risk of shrinking your clothes.
 However, if you still want to tumble dry your clothes, use tumble drier balls which help reduce drying time.